 Web sites and sponsorship of a particular area of the Web sites.
 Contracts for advertising services are generally for a fixed payment over a contract period.
-For contracts where services are provided evenly over the period or where the Company is unable to reasonably determine the fair value of the individual services provided, revenue is recognized on a straight-line basis over the contract period.
-For multiple element contracts where the Company is able to reasonably determine the fair value of the individual services provided and revenue is recognized in the period the services are performed.
-In estimating the fair value of individual services provided, we make estimates based on the value of similar services provided to our customers using average sell rates for the period.
+For contracts where services are provided evenly over the period or where the Company is unable to reasonably determine the fair value of the individual services provided in multiple element contracts revenue is recognized on a straight-line basis over the contract period.
+For multiple element contracts where the Company is able to reasonably determine the fair value of the individual services provided, the contract value is allocated among specific services provided and revenue is recognized in the period the services are performed.
+In estimating the fair value of individual services provided, the Company makes estimates based on the value of similar services provided to our customers using average sell rates for the period.
 Material differences could result in the amount and timing of our revenue for any period if management made different judgments or utilized different estimates.